Philadelphia Aurora

-The Philadelphia Aurora (originally the Aurora General Advertiser) was published six days a week in Philadelphia from 1794 to 1824.
+The Philadelphia Aurora, originally the Aurora General Advertiser, was a newspaper, published six days a week in Philadelphia from 1794 to 1824.
 The paper was founded by Benjamin Franklin Bache, and was continued as a tri-weekly, after his death from yellow fever in September 1798, as a leading organ of radical republicanism by the Irish-American journalist William Duane.

 History

+18th century

-The paper was starred on October 1, 1790 as the General Advertiser, and Political, Commercial, Agricultural and Literary Journal by Bache.
+The paper was started on October 1, 1790, as the General Advertiser, and Political, Commercial, Agricultural and Literary Journal by Bache.
 His grandfather, Benjamin Franklin, had died earlier that year and Bache had inherited all his printing equipment and many of his books.
 By 1791, the name had been contracted to General Advertiser.
 In 1794, it was renamed the Aurora and General Advertiser.

-Bache had died while awaiting trial on charges of seditious libel against President John Adams and his Federalist administration as result of his attempt to justify the French postion in the XYZ Affair.
-Hiis widow, Margaret Hartman Markoe Bache, relied on the paper's editor, William Duane, to continue publication.
+Bache died while awaiting trial on charges of seditious libel against President John Adams and his Federalist administration as result of his attempt to justify the French position in the XYZ Affair.
+His widow, Margaret Hartman Markoe Bache, relied on the paper's editor, William Duane, to continue publication.
 They were later to marry.